 – A note about problems you may encounter

 Most people will have to get a background check every time they buy ammunition in California.
 Private party transactions must be processed through a licensed ammunition vendor, which can charge a fee, and the buyer is subject to background check.
-However, there is no limit on the quantity of ammunition you can purchase, or the gauge/caliber (this is a common misperception).
+Note: There is NO limit on the quantity of ammunition you can purchase, or the gauge/caliber.

-Certain types of people are exempt from the background check requirement: licensed ammunition vendors; people on the California Department of Justice’s exempted FFL list; federally licensed gunsmiths, wholesalers, manufacturers and importers; authorized law enforcement representatives of a city, county, city and county, or state or federal government, who also provide written authorization from the head of the agency authorizing the transfer; properly identified sworn peace officers or federal law enforcement officers who are authorized to carry a firearm in the course and scope of their duties who also present their credentials and verifiable written certification from the head of their agency.
+Exemptions: Certain types of people are exempt from the background check requirement: licensed ammunition vendors; people on the California Department of Justice’s exempted FFL list; federally licensed gunsmiths, wholesalers, manufacturers and importers; authorized law enforcement representatives of a city, county, city and county, state or federal government, who also provide written authorization from the head of the agency authorizing the transfer; properly identified sworn peace officers or federal law enforcement officers who are authorized to carry a firearm in the course and scope of their duties who also present their credentials and verifiable written certification from the head of their agency.
 Everyone in these categories must present government-issued identification that includes their name, date of birth, description and photo.
-Note: CCW holders are not exempt from background checks.

 Also, people may transfer ammunition to a spouse, registered domestic partner or immediate family member without going through a licensed ammunition vendor or background check.